OVERVIEW

 -

-Measure the carbon footprint of our organization’s programs, travel and non-facilities-based activities.
+Measuring the carbon footprint of our organization’s programs, travel and non-facilities-based activities.

 -

-Review our projected programming and initiatives throughout the current strategic plan (2019-2024) to assess short-term changes that can be made to reduce environmental impact.
+Reviewing our projected programming and initiatives throughout the current strategic plan (2019-2024) to assess short-term changes that can be made to reduce environmental impact.

 -

-Work with staff and board at our organization to outline a Climate Action Strategy.
+Working with staff and board at our organization to outline a Climate Action Strategy.

 -

-Create a final document/report outlining existing energy consumption/carbon footprint, and sets goals for emissions reduction over the next 10 years.
+Creating a final document/report outlining existing energy consumption/carbon footprint, and sets goals for emissions reduction over the next 10 years.
 This document will take into account the results of the Green Building Technology Feasibility study being conducted in tandem with this project.

 -

-Provide plain language results, reports and materials that can easily be converted into a Communications portfolio for our organization to share via website, social media platforms, and public-facing marketing materials.
+Providing plain language results, reports and materials that can easily be converted into a Communications portfolio for our organization to share via website, social media platforms, and public-facing marketing materials.